 7. Chalmers University of Technology

-The Chalmers University of Technology, founded in 1829, focuses on technology, natural sciences, architecture, management, and maritime studies.
+The Chalmers University of Technology, founded in 1829, focuses on technology, natural sciences, architecture, maritime studies, and related engineering and management fields.
 It has a vibrant international community and strong industry connections.

 IELTS Scores of Students Studying in Sweden